 He was the last exceptional marshal of the Ming Dynasty, who built a strong Maginot Line for his empire, and was able to defend his country.

 Scholars of the next Qing Dynasty believed that if Sun was always trusted and in charge of Ming’s military, Qing would still be a nomadic regime that would never have the chance to replace Ming.

 Intelligent Scholar and His Early Years Teaching in the Border

-Sun Chengzong was born into an ordinary family in northern China, where was a battlefront among the Ming Empire and different nomadic regimes.
+Sun Chengzong was born into an ordinary family in northern China, there was a battlefront among the Ming Empire and different nomadic regimes.

 After he passed the local Imperial Examination when he was 15 years old, Sun started to be a teacher in many front-line cities of the Ming Empire in the north.

-So he participated in the National Imperial Examination and won the second place, when he was 41 years old.
+So he participated in the National Imperial Examination and won second place when he was 41 years old.

 Brilliant Royal Teacher and Remarkable Marshal